pactus-project/pactus.org/website/_i18n/en/user-guides/run-pactus-cli/index.md

 When the Pactus node starts running, it begins syncing with the network.
 This process may take some time, as your node needs to download and verify the entire blockchain history.
 Please be patient while your node syncs.

+### {% t dict.guide.default_ports %}

+{% t dict.guide.default_ports_explained %}

+---

+## Running Pactus in the Background

+To run Pactus commands in the background and keep them running even after you close your terminal or log out, you can use terminal multiplexer software.
+Terminal multiplexers allow you to create and manage multiple terminal sessions within a single window.

+Two popular terminal multiplexer options are:

+1. **tmux**: [Tmux](http://tmux.github.io/) is a terminal multiplexer that lets you create, manage, and detach terminal sessions.
+You can install tmux on Unix-like systems using your package manager (e.g., `apt`, `brew`, `yum`).

+   Here's how to use tmux to run Pactus in the background:

+   - Start a new tmux session: `tmux`
+   - Run your Pactus command within the tmux session.
+   - Detach from the tmux session: Press `Ctrl-b`, followed by `d`.
+   - Reattach to the tmux session later to check the progress: `tmux attach-session`

+2. **screen**: [GNU Screen](https://www.gnu.org/software/screen/) is another terminal multiplexer that allows you to run terminal sessions in the background.

+   Here's how to use screen to run Pactus in the background:

+   - Start a new screen session: `screen`
+   - Run your Pactus command within the screen session.
+   - Detach from the screen session: Press `Ctrl-a`, followed by `d`.
+   - Reattach to the screen session later to check the progress: `screen -r`

+Choose the terminal multiplexer that suits your preference and install it using your system's package manager.
+With these tools, you can run Pactus commands in the background with ease.

+---

+## Become validator

 To become a validator and participate in the consensus algorithm to earn rewards, you first need to